SneK1995/practice-spring-react/README.md

 import the practicedb.sql file in mysql.

 React-
-Go to the folder practice-react-app and run the following commands-
+Go to the folder react-src and run the "npm install".

-1. npm install
-2. npm start
+Execution steps-

-After project setup, run the spring boot app, and hit "http://localhost:3000/" in any browser.
+After the project setup, do the following-
+1. Run the spring boot application.
+2. Open react-src folder in terminal(or cmd for Windows) and run the command "npm install".
+3. Hit "http://localhost:3000/" on any browser.